microsoft/hyperspace/docs/_docs/01-ug-quick-start-guide.md

 ```

 #### PySpark
-Install or upgrade Pyspark by running the following:
+Install Pyspark by running the following:

 ```
-pip install --upgrade pyspark
+pip install pyspark==2.4.2
 ```

 Then, run PySpark with the Hyperspace package: